Tuesday, September 30, 2008

 Cinderella (as if you didn't already know the story) -- Barbara Ensor

 Touted on the cover as "a quick read for smart girls" I had to pick it up.
 I love being called smart.
 Smartfoods White Cheddar Popcorn, anyone?
+(One of my favorite foods.)
 So, anyway, you know the story.
 The fun is in the details: the shadow illustrations and Cinderella's letters to her mother, especially.

 Saturday, September 20, 2008